 Another new feature is the movement of the entries in the rankings.
 An unchanged , risen , declined , or new entry is indicated by an icon below the rank number.

-Breaking up the chart into these price points will allow you to come up with a much better decision.
-Simply choose the one that fits your budget and use case.
-Whether you’re a professional or a home user, there’s certainly one that is right for you.
+Breaking up the chart into these price points and visual indicators will hopefully allow you to come up with a much better purchasing decision.
+Whether you’re a professional or a home user, there’s certainly one that’s right for you.

 US $200 & Up: